AgentMC/Sao18/Translate/En/PR-III-01.md

 Distant, slightly echoing laughter.

-Suteica was casually putting on an airtight helmet and pulled the handle on the right side of the cockpit.
+Stika was casually putting on an airtight helmet and pulled the handle on the right side of the cockpit.

 First, the insulation lets the air to come out.
 An armor board that protects the dragon's cockpit seats unfolds and the star ocean spreads above the head.
 The second aircraft also opens the boarding pass in the same way.

-Suteica stand up and in about 30 mel from the cockpit saw the three swordsmen who kept their hands waving with her own eyes.
+Stika stand up and in about 30 mel from the cockpit saw the three swordsmen who kept their hands waving with her own eyes.

 Impossible.

 One more person —.

-The eyes of autumn leaves of Suteica certainly caught the appearance of the fourth swordsman that appeared to be shaking.
+The eyes of autumn leaves of Stika certainly caught the appearance of the fourth swordsman that appeared to be shaking.
 A young man standing right after the two-blade swordsman in the black clothing and smiling gently.
 Its appearance is shiny and it seems to disappear the moment you take your eyes off, swaying like a sunrise.

-The young man with flax hair slowly nodded greatly towards Suteica.
+The young man with flax hair slowly nodded greatly towards Stika.

-Tears flowed from both eyes of Suteica.
+Tears flowed from both eyes of Stika.

 Warm drops go down the face and is stopped by the airtight helmet.